-Across the street from me a cop, six foot five, maybe 300 pounds, dressed from head to foot in black skin-tight leather, was leaning up against a huge all-black motorcycle that looked like it could handle his weight.
-He was eating something; a doughnut?!
+Across the street from me a cop, six foot five, maybe 300 pounds, dressed from head to foot in black skin-tight leather, was leaning up against a huge all-black motorcycle.
+He was eating something; it looked like a doughnut?!

 Just as I was fumbling for my camera a TV van pulled up, bristling with satellite dishes, and blocked my view of the cop.

 I was really quite excited – so many things were happening.
 And then I spotted these garbage cans.